-Joanne Linder is the co-chair of Imperial College Business School Alumni Advisory Board and is an active member of the alumni community.
+Joanne is the co-chair of Imperial College Business School Alumni Advisory Board and is an active member of the alumni community.

-Mary Meaney, Senior Partner, McKinsey
+Mary Meaney, Advisory Board, Beamery and former Senior Partner, McKinsey & Company

 Michael Shepherd, Managing Director, Growth Point Technology Partners

 Mike co-founded Growth Point Technology Partners.
 He is a software engineer and entrepreneur, who is based in Silicon Valley and now advises technology companies with investments and exits.
-He has closed transactions with companies such as BMC Software, Cavium, Fair Isaac, HP, IBM, Intel, Microsoft, Oracle, Symantec, F5 and VMware.

 Before co-founding GrowthPoint Technology Partners, Mike was a principal at SVB Alliant conducting software mergers and acquisitions transactions.
 Prior to joining Alliant, he was Managing Director of the Nextera Interactive division of Nextera through to its IPO.
-At Nextera, he worked with News Corporation on bringing the company’s assets to the internet and with Hilton Hotels, Starwood and Marriott on internet strategy.

 Naveed Sultan, Managing Director and Chairman, Citi's Institutional Clients Group